Government Shutdown Resources

 What is the impact on food safety activities?

-Food and Drug Administration (FDA) food safety activities — such as routine inspections of facilities — will be delayed across the country.
+The Food and Drug Administration (FDA) has been funded so all food safety activities — such as routine inspections of facilities — will remain operational.

 Federal Employees